mjahmadi/ghoghnoos-builder/README.md

 # minux
-minimal Linux distro based on kernel
+Minimal Linux distro based on kernel and Busybox